women spending time alone enjoying a shower and self care time.

 Many people today seriously need digital breaks to fully take in the outside world.
 It’s the only way they are able to experience the environment around them more, enjoy the moment they’re in, and live life without distraction or interruption by unimportant notifications.

-Digital breaks can be healthy for your mental health, too.
-They help you focus on what’s important in life!
+A regular digital detox can be healthy for your mental health, too.
+It will help you focus on what’s important in life!

 11. Get Outside for a Break